 Minimalism is the new trend in video explainers

-The animation part was not as simple as it was with the illustration, as we had to spend some time while exchanging ideas.
-Yes, we did great with going light on the illustration, but we didn’t want to overload it now, because it is an explainer video that describes the steps of the process with different ranges of animation transitions and keeps it in a breezy flow.
+The animation part was not as simple as it was with the illustration, as we had to spend some time exchanging ideas.
+Yes, we did great with going light on the illustration, but we didn’t want to overload it now.
+As it is an explainer video that describes the steps of the process with different ranges of animation transitions and keeps it in a breezy flow.

 Show explainer video animation for startups in Try